 Morty is quite confused because a public key should be safe to be public knowledge.
 Rick belches and explains that hashing the public key protects the private key owner from potential future security flaws in elliptic curve cryptography.
 In the event cryptography is broken and a private key can be derived from a public key, users can transfer their funds to an address that has never signed a transaction before, preventing their funds from being compromised by an attacker.
 This enables coin owners to be protected while the cryptography is upgraded across the clients.

 Later, once Morty has learned more about Rick’s backstory, Morty attempts to send Rick a message.
 Morty knows that Rick will only read the message if he can verify it was from him, so he signs the message with his private key.

 Morty was never seen again.

-Avalanche nodes support the full Ethereum virtual machine, and precisely duplicate all of the cryptographic constructs used in Ethereum.
-This includes the Keccak hash function, and the other mechanisms used for cryptographic security in the EVM.
+Avalanche nodes support the full Ethereum Virtual Machine (EVM) and precisely duplicate all of the cryptographic constructs used in Ethereum.
+This includes the Keccak hash function and the other mechanisms used for cryptographic security in the EVM.